Build a complete ML pipeline from features to inference

 User.total_logins["1d"] - logins in the last dayUser.total_logins["7d"] - logins in the last 7 daysUser.total_logins["30d"] - logins in the last 30 daysConnect Chalk to your Snowflake data warehouse.
 First, configure the integration in the Chalk dashboard, then reference it in your code.

-In the Chalk dashboard, navigate to Settings > Data Sources and add a Snowflake integration with your credentials (account, warehouse, database, schema, role).
+In the Chalk dashboard, navigate to Integrations > Data Sources and add a Snowflake integration with your credentials (account, warehouse, database, schema, role).

 from chalk.sql import SnowflakeSource